 I love hearing the different ways writers develop story ideas into full length projects.
 It’s one part of the writing process that often remains cloaked in mystery.
 Sometimes, a writer isn’t sure how an idea develops, so they’ll say, “Oh I just write,” which makes the rest of us feel like failures when we sit down and nothing comes.

-Sarah Gribble shared a great way to outline fiction in a post earlier this week, but what do you do in the space between “I noticed this thing” and “outline the story”?
+Sarah Gribble shared a great way to outline fiction, but what do you do in the space between “I noticed this thing” and “outline the story”?

 Some might say, “Oh that’s the magic.
 You can’t teach that.
 It’s too formulaic.
 It just happens.”
 That might be true, but I can’t have my classes of fiction writers sitting around waiting for the magic to happen.
 I have to teach them how to make magic.
 (Do I have an amazing job or what?)